-(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any N/A m3 other natural feature, please indicate the volume that will be extracted per month: 11/7 111
+(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: N/A m3 -- -- --- ----- ---- --

 (c) Does the development proposal require a water use permit / license from DWS?
-NO If yes, please submit the necessary application to the DWS and attach proof thereof to this application as an Appendix.
+YES NO If yes, please submit the necessary application to the DWS and attach proof thereof to this application as a n Append dix.

-(d) Describe the measures that will be taken to reduce water demand, and measures to reuse or recycle water: NI/ Δ
+(d) Describe the measures that will be taken to reduce water demand, and measures to reuse or recycle water: N// A